samanthashleyrose/Logo-Maker/README.md

 In order to use the SVG Logo Generator, it is necessary to have a code editor, such as Visual Studio Code (VSCode), and Node.js installed on your system.

-1. Begin by installing Node.js on your computer's terminal/commmand-line.
-For detailed installation instructions, vist <a href='https://nodejs.org/en'>Node.js.org</a>.
+1. Begin by installing Node.js on your computer's terminal/command-line.
+For detailed installation instructions, visit <a href='https://nodejs.org/en'>Node.js.org</a>.

 2. Verify the installation of npm, which usually comes bundled with Node.js.
-Execute the command `npm -v` in your terminal/commmand-line to confirm that you have the latest version downloaded.
+Execute the command `npm -v` in your terminal/command-line to confirm that you have the latest version downloaded.
 If npm is not installed, run the command `npm i` before continuing.

 3. In addition run the command `npm install inquirer@8`.
 For the SVG Logo Generator to function properly, you must have inquirer version 8.2.6 installed.